igo903/StackoverflowReader/README.md

+#从 angular-seed copy过来的项目结构

-# angular-seed — the seed for AngularJS apps
+## angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these